Wynnstay product scoops top award for helping maximise youngstock potential

 “Plus research has shown that dairy calves given 900g instead of 500g of milk powder in their first weeks go on to produce an average 800 litres extra milk in their first lactation.”

 Mrs Dickson says the system has shown huge potential for dairy farmers who want to make the most of their bull calves.
-“Many bull calves have the genetic potential to to put on over a kg/day in the first four weeks of life, but feeding them once or twice a day is just not maximising that potential.
+“Many bull calves have the genetic potential to put on over a kg/day in the first four weeks of life, but feeding them once or twice a day is just not maximising that potential.

-“If you you have an ad lib system they can consume 12 to 15 litres a day.
+“If you have an ad lib system they can consume 12 to 15 litres a day.
 We have a client who has been using it for his bull calves and they have gone up two grades since using the system, so it certainly makes financial sense.”

 “In our trials of Heatwave, we have had one client whose bull calves have gone up two grades since using the system because they look like they have been reared on the cow.
 Using the system certainly makes financial sense.”